Hong Kong: Domestic Corporate Taxation

 - The following sources of trading income are exempted from profits tax:

 - Interest received or capital gains made on the purchase, retention or sale of a Government bond issued under the Loans (Government Bonds) Ordinance;

 - Exchange fund debt instruments;

 - Hong Kong dollar denominated multi – agency debt instruments;

 - Specified investment schemes which comply with the requirements of a government supervisory authority are exempt from tax.
 Specified investment schemes include investments in unit trusts and mutual funds.

-The following allowances are deductible from assessable profits for profits tax purposes.
+The following allowances are deductible from assessable profits for profit tax purposes.

 - A deduction is allowed for a contribution (or provision for a contribution) by an employer amounting to not more than 15% of the employee's annual salary into a recognized retirement scheme registered under the Occupational Retirement Schemes Ordinance.
 (It is in any event an offence for an employer to operate a pension scheme that is not registered under this Ordinance).
 Since the Mandatory Provident Fund Scheme came into effect on 1st December 2000 allowable deductions are either 5% of an employee's gross salary or a maximum of US$2,560 per month.

 - Charitable donations made to approved charitable institutions or trusts of a public character or to the government of the Hong Kong Special Administrative Region, amounting in aggregate not less than HK$100 but not exceeding 35% (10% for years of assessment up to and including 2002/03; and 25% for years of assessment 2003/04 to 2007/08) of the adjusted assessable profits before deduction of donations, are allowable for deduction in computing the assessable profits.